bernhardAxonIvy/doc/source/engine-guide/security/axonivy-engine/security-issues.rst

 Security issues
 ---------------

-If a security issue was found in the Axon.ivy Engine or Designer it is visible in the :ref:`release notes <release-notes>`, annotated with an exclamation mark (!):
+If a security issue was found in the Axon Ivy Engine or Designer it is visible in the :ref:`release notes <release-notes>`, annotated with an exclamation mark (!):